Our Sisters now work in a variety of settings, including parish ministry and leading of workshops, retreats and quiet

 We also support the Good Shepherd Home for children orphaned by the AIDS epidemic in Cameroon, West Africa.
 Sister Mary Lynne has made many visits to the Good Shepherd Home, and she continues to help raise funds in the U.S. to support the ministry.

 Sister Victoria Michelle teaches Sunday School, leads Vacation Bible School and participates in mission trips each year.
-She also works with Family Promise Homeless Shelter, North Porch for Women & Children, Community Food Bank of New Jersey, and Homeless Solutions, and she and Sister Linda Clare lead prayer bead workshops in parishes.
+She also works with Family Promise Homeless Shelter, North Porch for Women & Children, Community Food Bank of New Jersey, The Market Street Mission, and Homeless Solutions.
+She and Sister Linda Clare lead prayer bead workshops in parishes.
 Sister Victoria Michelle also serves on the Altar Guild at The Church of the Messiah in Chester.
 She is a Certified Nurse's Aid and regularly works in home health care.

 Sister Linda Clare and her helpers grow produce in the Garden of Hope at the Convent and deliver it to the local interfaith food pantry.
 She also works with Community Food Bank of New Jersey, Family Promise Homeless Shelter, and with the CSJB Buildings and Grounds department to maintain our sacred space.

 Sister Eleanor Francis works with several interfaith ministries and she coordinates regular panels at the Retreat House with a Jewish Rabbi and a Muslim woman to discuss values that are common to all faiths.
 She also leads retreats and quiet days, works with the CSJB Oblates and Associates and serves in the United Nations' United Religions Initiative.
 After 9/11, she served as a chaplain at Ground Zero.

 Sister Pamela is Novice Director and she coordinates CSJB fundraising events like Concerts at the Convent and the Nun Better Golf Outing.
 She is also a trained Hospice Chaplain and served in that capacity for many years in Morris County.

 Sister Laura Katharine is Assistant Superior, and she is in charge of our chapel.
 She served for 11 years as Sacristan at the Church of St. Mary the Virgin in New York City.
-She is an expert in the Enneagram, and has led many workshops on the subjet.
+She is an expert in the Enneagram, and has led many workshops on the subject.